The Current Status of Fed Tapering

 “Tapering” is a term that exploded into the financial lexicon on May 22, when U.S. Federal Reserve Chairman Ben Bernanke stated in testimony before Congress that that Fed may taper - or reduce - the size of the bond-buying program known as quantitative easing (QE).
 The program, which is designed to stimulate the economy, has served the secondary purpose of supporting financial market performance in recent years.

-Currently, the consensus estimate is that the Fed will begin to reduce the size of its QE program at some point in 2014, most likely near the end of the first quarter.
-However, the range of potential outcomes is wide given that 1) the program is data-dependant and 2) both the Fed chairmanship the several board positions will change early next year.
-As a result, both the timing and extent of any tapering remains very much up in the air.
+Currently, the consensus estimate is that the Fed will continue to reduce the size of its QE program through 2014 and ultimately wind it up by the end of the year.
+However, this isn't necessarily a guarantee given that 1) the program is data-dependant and 2) both the Fed chairmanship the several board positions will change early next year.
+As a result, both the timing and extent of the QE withdrawal remains uncertain.

-("Data dependant" means that weak growth would lead to a continuation of QE, improved growth and/or rising inflation would prompt the Fed to pull back).
+("Data dependant" means that weak growth would lead to a continuation of quantitative easing, improved growth and/or rising inflation would prompt the Fed to continue the program's reduction).

 Origin of the "Tapering" Discussion